-Digital marketing certainly isn’t new, but it’s a relatively foreign approach to marketing for manufacturers, distributors, and industrial companies.
-Modern manufacturers need to navigate the digital landscape to market their products, appeal to digitally savvy buyers, and thwart disruption.
+Digital marketing certainly isn’t new, but many manufacturing companies still rely on old-school promotion and lead generation strategies instead of going digital.
+Modern manufacturers need to crack the digital space if they want to appeal to digitally savvy customers and thwart disruption.

 3 Reasons Why Manufacturers Can’t Ignore Digital Marketing

 Manufacturers are generally early adopters of new technologies to improve their processes.
 But, interactions between suppliers and their customers have changed dramatically, and manufacturers have been slow to adapt.

 For the first time, the vast majority of B2B buyers are Gen X consumers and millennials.
 Millennials have grown up: over 60% of millennials currently make or influence buying decisions and have employees reporting directly to them.
 They reach out to companies on new channels and in new ways, and they expect to find them there.

 The COVID-19 pandemic fundamentally reshaped how B2B customers purchase.
 And since most purchasers are millennials, it’s not surprising that 75% of B2B buyers now prefer online purchasing over in-person sales.
 According to the same report, B2B buyers using in-person channels expect access to digital channels and platforms that enhance their experience.

 Buyers use digital channels for big-ticket items too